How to Create a VIRIN

 S — Department of State

-Z — National Guard (either branch, uniformed member or civilian employee, even when on federal active duty status or deployed overseas)
+Z — National Guard (either branch, uniformed member or civilian/contract employee, even when on federal active duty status or deployed overseas)